Adrian-PL/Project/README.md

 # Project

-Inspired by:

-- Fallout series by Black Isle Studios/Bethesda Game Studios - as core inspiration in general and as the biggest one to create very own game
-- Jupiter Hell and DRL by ChaosForge - as inspiration from technical and mechanical point of view
-- Silent Hill 2 by Team Silent - as inspiration for deep mature emotional and disturbing stories and meaningful personalities
-- Planescape: Torment by Black Isle Studios - as inspiration for meaningful dialogues, philosophical deepness of story and characters

-Author - AdiPL

-1. Name - Project (temporary name)

-1. Features
+Project by AdrianPL

+FEATURES

 Core:

-- Mobile and PC ( Mobile as priority )
+- Mobile
 - Roguelike/Roguelite set in realistic historically alternative post-nuclear universe (after 1983 nuclear crisis turned into doomsday)
-- Commercial closed-source (possibly freeware with ads on Mobile)
+- Commercial closed-source
 - Coded in Kotlin in Android Studio

 Basics:

-- simultaneous turns / normal turns
+- simultaneous turns
-- initially represented as characters, then as 2D/2.5D sprites , finally as 3D models (possibly all modes free to choose by player)
+- initially represented as characters, then as 2D/2.5D sprites , finally as 3D models (all modes free to choose by player)
 - realistic graphic style
-- initially without sound effects and music, then with them

 Advanced: